weld/build/dist-tck/1.1/readme.txt

    -- TCK runner for using Weld (the CDI RI) with JBoss AS

    jboss-tck-runner/
-      -- maven-based TCK runner for JBoss AS 7
+      -- maven-based TCK runner for WildFly 8

    porting-package-lib/
       -- Maven project to get all Weld Porting Package dependencies